 |Betterment||0.25% fees||$0||Debit account, IRAs||IRAs, financial advisors|

-Acorns is an introduction for new investors, as well.
-It's tier structure is similar: $1 per month for Lite, $3 per month for Personal, and $5 per month for Family.
+Acorns is an introductory product for new investors as well.
+It's tiered structure is similar: $1 per month for Lite, $3 per month for Personal, and $5 per month for Family.
 These provide an investment account with a checking account at the personal level and investment accounts for the family program.

 You do not need a minimal amount to open your account but need at least $5 to begin investing in the pre-built portfolios offered, all of which are ETFs.
 Acorns offers a round-up feature, a checking account, and a retirement savings program called Later.

-Betterment invests in total stock market, value stocks, international developed market and emerging stocks, high-quality, municipal, inflation-protected, high-yield, short-term, international developed, and international emerging market bonds.
+Betterment invests in the total stock market, value stocks, international markets and emerging stocks.
+Additionally they invest into high-quality, municipal, inflation-protected, high-yield, short-term, internationally-developed and international emerging market bonds.

-You will not have any financial help unless you pay for an advice package that will connect you to financial advisors and ranges from $199 to $299.
+You will not receive any financial help unless you pay for an advice package that will connect you with financial advisors, which range from $199 to $299.